 We are all of us beginners in some aspects of life and quite advanced in others.
 With respect to useful knowledge in a specific subject area or meaningful practical expertise as related to a specific skill or competency, most of us could accurately assess our particular level of ability.

 According to the U.S. Geological Survey, approximately 71 percent of the earth's surface is composed of water.
 Similarly, 60 to 70 percent of the average adult human body is composed of water.

 Now that autumn is in the air, summertime recreational activities such as camping, going to the lake or beach, volleyball, and surfing begin to take a back seat and we look to focus on more prosaic forms of exercise.

 Regardless of the type of weather, meteorological events have a big impact on all of us.
 Beyond the sunscreen, floppy hats, raincoats, umbrellas, snow shovels, and

 de-icers, there are the physiological effects of weather itself.

 The ultra, high-tech world depicted in the popular television series “Star Trek,” is what many may envision when thinking of the future.
 And while it’s yet to be seen if its advanced fictional inventions such as molecular transporters and tractor beams could become reality,

-> Dr. Steven Adams DC is a San Francisco chiropractor who serves both San Francisco and the surrounding bay area.
-He received his B.A. from Hiram College, and his DC from Life Chiropractic College West.
+Dr. Steven Adams is a San Francisco chiropractor who serves both San Francisco and the surrounding bay area.
+He received his B.A. from Hiram College, and his Doctorate of Chiropractic from Life Chiropractic College West.
 He has spent his entire working career in the health and fitness field with over 30 years of experience helping people achieve their health goals.